tomwhartung/jmws_beez3_idMyGadget/README.md

 ### Highly Recommended: jmws_mod_menu_idMyGadget
 For best results, install the jmws_mod_menu_idMyGadget module.

-This is required for the hamburger (aka "PhoneBurger") menu to work, and your joomla site will probably whitescreen if you try to create a Hamburger Menu and this module is not present.
+This is required for the hamburger (aka.
+"PhoneBurger") and phone header and footer menus to work.
+Your joomla site may even whitescreen if you try to create a Hamburger Menu and this module is not present.

 ## Status:
 This is a work in progress (WIP), and pretty much on hold for now.